getsentry/profiling-node/CONTRIBUTING.md

 ## Benchmarks

 The repository contains micro benchmarks.
 You can find all benchmarks at the benchmarks folder in project root directory.
-The benchmarks can either be ran directly through node via `node benchmarks/cpu/benchmark.profiler.js` or via `npm run benchmark` command.
-There are also individual npm run benchmark commands like `npm run benchmark:server` or `npm run benchmark:methods` which will only run individual benchmarks.
+The benchmarks can either be ran directly through node via `node benchmarks/cpu/benchmark.profiler.js` or via `yarn benchmark` command.
+There are also individual yarn benchmark commands like `yarn benchmark:server` or `yarn benchmark:methods` which will only run individual benchmarks.

 Remember that these are micro benchmarks and that results will vary across different OS and architectures.